bonoboprog/Chronogram/README.md

           && sudo apt install ngrok
    ```

-   Add your authtoken (If you don’t have an authtoken then [Sign up](https://dashboard.ngrok.com/signup) for a free account.
+   Add your authtoken (If you don’t have an authtoken then [Sign up](https://dashboard.ngrok.com/signup) for a free account).

    ```bash
    sudo apt install ngrok